mongodb/specifications/source/auth/tests/mongodb-oidc.md

 - Perform a `find` operation that succeeds.
 - Assert that the callback has been called twice.
-- Assert that the refresh token was used once.
+- Assert that the refresh token was provided to the callback once.

 ### (3) Speculative Authentication